jasontokarski/JwtProvider/README.md

 Available Capabilities:
 * The ability to stand-up a JSON Web Token microservice on any platform running JDK.
-* A RESTful based approach to generating tokens through HTTP requests.
+* A RESTful based approach to generating tokens through an HTTP based API.
 * Validating the authenticity of tokens.

 This project was built using JDK 11, please install this version or a later one.